alpa-projects/alpa/docs/architecture/overview.rst

 This document is organized as follows:

 - An overview of Alpa's architecture, including core terms and componenents introduced by Alpa;
-- Working-through example to explain the workflow of Alpa.
+- Walking-through example to explain the workflow of Alpa.

 You are recommended to read the the following materials as well: